01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day03.md

 ## Ressources
 TODO

-# Exercice 1 Imputer 1
+# Exercise 1 Imputer 1

-The goal of this exercice is to learn how to use an Imputer to fill missing values on basic example.
+The goal of this exercise is to learn how to use an Imputer to fill missing values on basic example.

 ```
 train_data = [[7, 6, 5],